Chart Color Schemes

 Residential development activity is slightly higher than average within Beaumont - Glen Osmond when compared nationally

-Beaumont - Glen Osmond has seen approximately 41 new homes approved annually over the past five financial years, totalling 208 homes.
-As of FY-26, 11 approvals have been recorded.
-On average, 1.7 new residents per year have arrived with each new home built between FY-21 and FY-25, indicating a balanced supply and demand market that supports stable conditions.
-The average construction cost value for new dwellings is $705,000, suggesting a focus on the premium segment with upmarket properties.
+Beaumont - Glen Osmond has seen approximately 41 new homes approved each year over the past five financial years, totalling 208 homes.
+As of FY-26, 14 approvals have been recorded.
+On average, 1.7 new residents per year have moved into these new homes between FY-21 and FY-25, indicating a balanced supply and demand in the market.
+The average construction cost value for new dwellings is $705,000, suggesting a focus on premium properties.

-This financial year has seen $37.1 million in commercial approvals registered, reflecting robust local business investment.
-Compared to Greater Adelaide, Beaumont - Glen Osmond records around 67% of building activity per person and ranks among the 63rd percentile nationally.
-New building activity consists of approximately 77.0% standalone homes and 23.0% medium and high-density housing, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+In FY-26, $37.1 million in commercial approvals have been registered, reflecting robust local business investment.
+Compared to Greater Adelaide, Beaumont - Glen Osmond records around 67% of the building activity per person and ranks among the 63rd percentile nationally.
+The area's new building activity comprises 77.0% standalone homes and 23.0% medium and high-density housing, maintaining its suburban identity with a concentration of family homes.

-The population density is around 230 people per approval, reflecting a low-density area.
-Future projections estimate Beaumont - Glen Osmond will add 450 residents by 2041.
+With approximately 230 people per approval, Beaumont - Glen Osmond reflects low density.
+According to AreaSearch's latest quarterly estimate, the area is projected to add 450 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development